 Who can participate?

 As rowing is a demanding sport – both physically and mentally – it is necessary to place entry restrictions on participants.
-All applicants must be healthy and fit as well as being capable swimmers.
-We also place the following minimums on juniors who apply for the program:
+All applicants must be healthy and fit as well as being able to swim a minimum of 50m unassisted.

 While we endeavour to accept all applicants into the Learn to Row program, the Club reserves the right to refuse entry if, for example, participation in the program may have adverse health repercussions for the applicant.